- FIRE DANGER EXTREME - STAGE 2 BURN BAN IN EFFECT: Updated 06/11/2026 - For fire restriction information call (719) 836-4160.

 Open Director Position

-The IMPOA Board of Directors has an open seat.
+The IMCA Board of Directors has an open seat.
 This is a great way to participate in our community building activities.
-If you are interested, please email us at impoa.bod@gmail.com your resume, and a short essay on why you would like to join.
+If you are interested, please email us at info@myimca.org your resume, and a short essay on why you would like to join.

 Welcome Melissa Pryce to the Board of Directors!
 Melissa has been selected as the next Secretary.
 The community thanks you, and we look forward working with you.